 In addition, there are some situations where the rewards earned can exceed the cost of the convenience fees paid.
 For example, many cards offer a sign-up bonus that requires a minimum spending threshold be reached within a limited time period.
 If paying taxes with a credit card is the only way to reach that threshold and earn the bonus, than the fees paid may be worth it.

 Finally, cardholders can consider paying their taxes to receive 0% intro APR interest rates from a credit card that offers promotional financing.
 For example, the Citi Simplicity® Card - No Late Fees Ever offers an intro APR of 0%* for 21 months on Purchases*.
-That's well over a year of interest-free payments.
+That's a long period of interest-free payments.
 That can be well worth the convenience fees for some cardholders.

 The Downsides of Paying Taxes With a Credit Card